rogsme/yams.media/content/install/steps.md

 sudo chown -R $USER:$USER /opt/yams
 ```

+### If you already have docker and docker-compose installed...

+Make sure you can run `docker` **without** `sudo`!

+If you run `docker` with `sudo` and another user other than `root` you'll encounter multiple permission errors.
+You can find instructions on how to run `docker` without `sudo` here: https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user.

+If you can run `docker run hello-world` without `sudo`, you can continue.
+If you encounter any other `docker` issue, go to the [FAQs](/faqs/), there's a section on "Common `docker` permission errors".

 ### Inspecting the `install` script by yourself (optional).

 Its always a good practice to verify and study the scripts you run on your machine.
 You can always inspect `install.sh` on the Gitlab repo here: https://gitlab.com/rogs/yams/-/blob/master/install.sh.
 You don't have to be a complete expert in `bash` (I'm definitely not lol), but if you have any experience with the Linux terminal you should be able to at understand what's happening.